YTread Logo

 methods

-So I'm just going to call an audible and give it a really quick spin just to speed up the cooking of the yolk a little bit.
-Okay, you can see that the bottom, where it was in direct contact with the pan, really took on a lot of color.
+So I'm going to call an audible and give it a very quick spin to speed up the cooking of the yolk a little bit.
+Okay, you can see that that bottom part, where it was in direct contact with the pan, really took on a lot of color.
 Mmm, but that's really delicious.
 And everything has a very smoky flavor and aroma.
 It is very attractive.
-If you are trying to cook an egg outside on the campfire, a cast iron one is definitely a very good option.
-Foil pack egg.
-So here we have our little foil packet.
+If you are trying to cook an egg outdoors over an open fire, a cast iron one is definitely a very good option.
+Egg in aluminum foil.
+So here we have our little package of aluminum foil.

-We're going to spray it with a little bit of cooking spray.
+We'll spray it with a little cooking spray.
 This feels very dangerous.
-We're going to crack an egg into this bag, fold it up, and put it directly on the fire, and see what happens.
-I mean, it's really bloated in a pretty crazy way.
-We're just, let's call it that.
-Okay, here we have our egg packed in aluminum foil.
-For some reason, it smells horrible.
-I don't know if the aluminum burned or there was some kind of chemical reaction or something, but this egg is evil, it's haunted, I'm not eating it.
-Hot charcoal egg?
+Let's crack an egg inside this bag, fold it and put it directly on the fire and see what happens.
+I mean, it's really inflated in a pretty crazy way.
+Let's just call this.
+Well, here we have our egg packed in aluminum foil.
+For some reason, it smells terrible.
+I don't know if the aluminum burned or there was some kind of chemical reaction or something, but this egg is evil, it's haunted, I'm not going to eat it.
+Egg cooked on charcoal?
+Alright, just out of curiosity, I want to see what happens if I bury an egg directly into the coals.

-It definitely looks weirder than it was.
-Yeah, I can't recommend this.
-Solar oven egg.
-The idea behind this device is that it will somehow conduct heat from the sun and trap it in this environment to create a space that will cook an egg like an oven.
-Well, it's been three hours, there's no more sunlight, so let's see what we've got.
+Okay, it's been three hours, there's no more sunlight, so we'll see what we have.
 Yeah, this isn't really a boiled egg either.
-There is almost a bit of white along the edge that has started to cook.
-I think maybe if we left it there for another four hours and maybe we were in Miami, then maybe something would have happened.
+There is almost a little bit of white left on the edge that started to cook.
+I think maybe if we had left it there for another four hours and maybe we were in Miami, then maybe something would have happened.
+But that's just not happening today.
+Solar failure.
+Okay, some conclusions.
+There are many ways to cook eggs.
+And the smallest changes in time and temperature will have a really profound effect on the texture of an egg, its flavor.

 If you have any copyright issue, please Contact